Living with HIV

 What is the connection between HIV and substance use?

-Substance use is the use of drugs and alcohol and includes the misuse of prescription drugs and over-the-counter medicines.
-Substance use is related to HIV in the following ways:
+Substance use refers to the use of recreational drugs and alcohol as well as the misuse of prescription drugs and over-the-counter medicines.
+Examples of each of these substances include:

 • Use of alcohol and recreational drugs can lead to risky behaviors that increase the chances of getting HIV or passing it on to others (called HIV transmission).
-Recreational drugs include injection and non-injection drugs, such as opioids (including heroin), methamphetamine (meth), crack cocaine, and inhalants (poppers).
-Some prescription drugs and over-the-counter medicines contain stimulants that when used inappropriately can also lead to risky behaviors.

 How does substance use increase the risk of getting HIV?